ryuhokataoka/ryuhokataoka.github.io/_pages/cv.md

 Service and leadership
 ======
 * JpGU Space Weather and Space Climate session convener from 2015
-* Currently PI for two projects (auroraX and AI emulator)
+* Currently PIs for AuroraX project and AI emulator project